-However, eating raw eggs or foods containing them raises concerns about the risk of Salmonella infection.
+However, the nutrition profile of raw eggs and the nutrition profile of cooked eggs have some marked differences, including the fact that eating raw eggs or foods containing them raises concerns about the risk of contracting a Salmonella infection (

 Just like cooked eggs, raw eggs are extremely nutritious.

 They’re rich in:

 - high-quality protein

 - fat: 5 grams

 - magnesium: 6 mg (1% of your Daily Value)

 - calcium: 28 mg (2% of your DV)